dat-ecosystem/dat/docs/notes.md

 1,2,3
 ```

-in dat all data are stored as [multibuffers](http://npmjs.org/multibuffer) (aka 'buff'), which represents a single row, where each cell is a buffer and the row is persisted to disk as a multibuffer. each dat store has a header array, so for the above csv it would be `['a','b','c']`
+in dat all data are stored as [protocol buffers](http://npmjs.org/https://developers.google.com/protocol-buffers/docs/proto#scalar) (aka 'protobuf'), which represents a single row, where each cell is a field on the protobuf and the row is persisted to disk as a single protobuf object. each dat store stores the protobuf schema (aka the headers/column names), so for the above csv it would store something like `'a','b','c'`

-if data gets written to dat later on that has a fourth column that column value will have to get added to the header array
+if data gets written to dat later on that has a fourth column that column value will get added to the schema by dat

 for example, if you convert the above csv to json it would be `{"a": 1, "b": 2, "c": 3}`.
 Storing this on disk as JSON would take up 19 bytes, storing the header array once is 13 bytes and then the cells 'a', 'b', 'c' is only ~5 bytes. with millions of rows the space savings add up.

+dat can store JSON in protobuf and read it back out as JSON. this isn't normally part of the protobuf spec but we cheat a little bit because JSON is useful :) protobuf gives us the ability to store any of the types that it supports (e.g. 64 bit integers) in a way that is backwards compatible if the schema changes

 ### keys

+dat has 3 indexes: a primary key, a change log index and a current revision index.

+an example of a data key (the primary key index):

 ```
-ÿdÿfooÿ01ÿ04
+ÿdÿfooÿ01
 ````

 which breaks down to:

 ```
-d id revision sequence
+d - id - version
 ```

-keys are prefixed with `d` which stands for `data`
+data keys are prefixed with `d` which stands for `data`

-### values

-32bit hash of the schema + multibuffer

 ## schema versions

-1. schemas (e.g. columns in a table) are append-only for backwards compatibility + simplicity reasons
-2. deletes are possible but require compaction
-3. if you try and write data to dat that doesn't match schemas you will get an error (this includes sync)
+1. if you try and write data to dat that doesn't match schemas you will get an error (this includes sync)
-4. the correct way to merge non-matching data is to transform data to match the local schema
+2. the correct way to merge non-matching data is to transform data to match the local schema
-5. if you really want to merge two non-matching schemas you can do it with an override, but then you'll have weird sparse columns (not recommended)
+3. if you really want to merge two non-matching schemas you can do it with an override, but then you'll have weird sparse columns (not recommended)

 #### storage considerations